EricZhengLian/EricZhengLian.github.io/_posts/2020-1-20-Music_generation.md

 As you can see, the model seemed to learn the format of abc notation (such as time signature, key, and measure lines) by itself pretty amazingly. <img src="/images/output1.png" width="600"/>.
 Here is one example of generated txt: <img src="/images/txt.png" width="600"/> We could convert this txt to midi just by copying and pasting it to [this website](https://colinhume.com/music.aspx).
 And it looks like this in standard music notation: <img src="/images/score1.png" width="600"/>.
 You can also [listen to it](https://drive.google.com/file/d/1YmNHgIhKxvUzK0c9w7vjOuFZ6ZZLa4kv/view?usp=sharing)!
 Harmonically, it follows the tonal structures very well.
 There were even very few wrong chords.
 The melody sounds pleasantly simple.
 And I believe it's very hard for non-musicians to differentiate it from human-composed music since it has a melodic theme that is recurrent!
 One picky comment I would make is that the measure line seems to be placed one beat off.
 But who cares?
 However, I am a little worried that it might be too good that it was overfitted.
 I hope in the future when doing similar tasks, I can find a way to evaluate the similarity level between the result and the original dataset.
 It's still very cool even if it just reproduces a song or several segments of different songs in the original dataset.
 This potential problem of overfitting made me decide to use dropout layers in the next part to automatically turn off some cells so that not everything would be learned.

+You can find our code for part 1 [here](https://github.com/danielfang001/part1_music.git)

 # Part 2: MIDI-based music generation